flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/presets.md

 #### Save a Preset

-To save a preset please click on the "Save Preset" button.
+To save a preset, please click on the "Save Preset" button.
 The aircraft must be powered for the buttons to be enabled.

 ![img_2.png](../../assets/flypados3/flypad-presets-save-preset-button.png)

-A confirmation dialog will appear to prevent you to accidentally overwrite existing presets.
+A confirmation dialog will appear to prevent you from accidentally overwriting existing presets.

 ![img_10.png](../../assets/flypados3/flypad-presets-save-preset-confirm.png)